caylent-solutions/terraform-terratest-framework/docs/TESTCTX_PACKAGE.md

 4. **Clean Up Resources**: The framework automatically cleans up Terraform resources, but if your tests create additional resources, clean them up.

 5. **Use Descriptive Test Names**: Set meaningful names in `TestConfig` to make test failures easier to understand.

+6. **Consider Your Development Workflow**: Choose between AI-friendly (fewer tests per context) or efficiency-focused (more tests per context) approaches based on your team's needs.